Scottish Winter Mountaineering

 Day One: Kit check & discussion

 We will use weather and avalanche reports to understand the implications on route choice for the day.
-We will then head into the mountains to refresh your ice axe and crampon skills and to introduce you to grade 1 ground at a 1:4 ratio.
+We will then head into the mountains to climb routes from grade 1 to III to suit the weather and the conditions.

 Days Two & Three:

-We will be joined by another instructor and at a ratio of 1:2 will go and climb grade I to III winter routes.
-The weather will dictate route choice but we will try and cover both gullies and ridges over the 2 days and teach you the skills to protect yourself and your partner on this type of ground.
+We will go and climb grade I to III winter routes.
+The weather will dictate route choice but we will try and cover both gullies and ridges over the 2 days.

 Where is the course held?